 Asking someone to edit your work can be terrifying.
-Either it's ripped apart (and you don't know why!) or there are minimal edits made to the piece with no insight offered.
+Either it's ripped apart (and you don't know why) or there are minimal edits made to the piece with no insight offered.
 In the relationship between writers and editors, trust and communication come first.
 My job is to provide the services necessary to elevate your work.

 Pitch Workshop Process

-After that, I'll thoroughly comment on the pitch and tell you if I think it has all the info necessary (or if it has too much!), if I'm left with any questions as an editor, what I'd change if I was pitching the idea myself, etc. If you have any more questions when I'm through with my edits and comments, you can ask them!
+After that, I'll thoroughly comment on the pitch and tell you if I think it has all the info necessary (or if it has too much), if I'm left with any questions as an editor, what I'd change if I was pitching the idea myself, etc. If you have any more questions when I'm through with my edits and comments, ask them!
 I won't invoice you until you're completely satisfied and we're done working through the pitch together.